JetBrains/kotlin-web-site/docs/topics/gradle/gradle-backend-tutorial.md

 ## Explore the build script

-Open the `build.gradle.kts` file: it is the Gradle Kotlin build script, which contains a list of the dependencies required for the application.
+Open the `build.gradle.kts` file.
+This is the Gradle Kotlin build script, which contains a list of the dependencies required for the application.

 Here is the full script with the explanation of all parts and dependencies: